skalingclouds/agentic-doc/README.md

 You can find your REST API latency in the logs.
 If you want to increase your rate limit, schedule a time to meet with us [here](https://scheduler.zoom.us/d/56i81uc2/landingai-document-extraction).

 ### Set `RETRY_LOGGING_STYLE`

 The `RETRY_LOGGING_STYLE` setting controls how the library logs the retry attempts.

 - `log_msg`: Log the retry attempts as a log messages.
 Each attempt is logged as a separate message.
 This is the default setting.
 - `inline_block`: Print a yellow progress block ('█') on the same line.
 Each block represents one retry attempt.
-Choose this if you don't want to see the verbose retry logging message and still want to track the number of retries has been made.
+Choose this if you don't want to see the verbose retry logging message and still want to track the number of retries that have been made.
 - `none`: Do not log the retry attempts.

 ## API Reference